josefs/meta-paper/paper.md

 and to provide strong guarantees towards the programmer about what optimizations can be expected.

-Giving a full account of push arrays falls outside the scope of this paper.
-The interested reader is refered to [@claessen2012expressive] where push arrays were introduced.
+Giving a full account of Push arrays falls outside the scope of this paper.
+The interested reader is refered to [@claessen2012expressive] where Push arrays were introduced.
 However, we will present enough detail to get an appreciation for why they are useful for the purpose of high performance Haskell programming.